timbitss/Alarm-Clock-ATmega328P/README.md

 # Personalized Alarm Clock Using ATmega328P

-  I explored key concepts in electronics such as timers, interrupts, programmable flash memory, PWM, DPCM, PIR motion sensors, and button debouncing using software to create a personalized alarm clock.
-I implemented a snooze alarm that is enabled through motion detection and audio that can play back WAV files.
+I explored concepts in electronics such as timers, interrupts, programmable flash memory, PWM, filters, PIR motion sensors, and button debouncing using software to create a personal alarm clock.
+I implemented simple melodies using PWM and the ATmega's built-in flash memory as well as a snooze setting enabled through motion detection.